-As outlined in the assessment of suc comprising visits in undertaken to ider reinstatement or o As outlined in the (application documundertaken for pro- provide up to date species such as b mitigation measure Monitoring of inter vicinity of the the 2 deliveries overlap March).
-Monitoring will be creation and trans a schedule of surv period following tra
+Environmental effect Monitoring commitment Loss of habitats As outlined in the OEMP (application document A8.7), an assessment of success of creation and restoration of habitats, comprising visits in years 1, 3 and 5 after creation, will be undertaken to identify any planting failures that require reinstatement or other remedial works.
+Potential disturbance to protected species As outlined in the OEMP (application document A8.7) and CoCP (application document A8.6), pre-construction surveys will be undertaken for protected species.
+The aim of the surveys is to provide up to date species data (particularly relevant for "mobile" species such as badgers) and to confirm the details of the mitigation measures to be implemented.
+Monitoring of intertidal wintering birds will be undertaken in the vicinity of the the Zone G causeway if construction and / or barge deliveries overlap with wintering bird season (September - March).
+Impacts on protected species Monitoring will be undertaken to assess the success of habitat creation and translocation mitigation measures and will comprise a schedule of surveys for protected species over a five-year period following translocation.

-Monitoring commitment

-OEMP (application document A8.7), an iccess of creation and restoration of habitats, in years 1, 3 and 5 after creation, will be entify any planting failures that require other remedial works.

-OEMP (application document A8.7) and CoCP ment A8.6), pre-construction surveys will be otected species.
-The aim of the surveys is to e species data (particularly relevant for "mobile" padgers) and to confirm the details of the res to be implemented.

-rtidal wintering birds will be undertaken in the Zone G causeway if construction and / or barge with wintering bird season (September - undertaken to assess the success of habitat slocation mitigation measures and will comprise veys for protected species over a five-year ranslocation.